Type 2 Diabetes Guide

 Common Complications of Diabetes

-• Kidney disease or failure: many factors influence the development of kidney disease, but diabetes increases that risk.
+Many factors influence the development of kidney disease, but diabetes increases that risk.
 Diabetes is the leading cause of kidney failure.

-• Eye problems: diabetics are at higher risk for problems like cataracts and, in serious cases, even blindness.
+Diabetics are at higher risk for problems like cataracts and, in serious cases, even blindness.

 • Lose weight, if you are overweight.
 Even a 5 to 10% weight loss can provide significant health benefits.